Breastfeeding and diet

 If you are a mother looking after your new baby, it’s great if you can eat a variety of nutritious foods.
 It will keep up your energy levels and will be good for your general health – but be assured you that as a breastfeeding mother, your body is highly efficient at providing good quality milk for your baby.

-A common myth is that breastfeeding mothers need to eat special foods or a perfect diet in order to provide good quality milk for their baby.
+A common myth is that breastfeeding mothers need to eat special foods or a perfect diet to provide good quality milk for their baby.
 Some mothers have even given up breastfeeding because they thought they couldn’t sustain that type of perfection!

 Foods to avoid while breastfeeding

-However, there are NO special foods that need to be eaten – and even the dietary restrictions that are given in pregnancy don’t apply when you’re breastfeeding.
+However, there are NO special foods that you need to eat – and even the dietary restrictions given in pregnancy don’t apply when you’re breastfeeding.

-The good news is that your body is really good at using nutrients and energy, from not only the foods that you eat in your diet but also from stores that are laid down in your body during pregnancy.
+The good news is that your body is good at using nutrients and energy from not only the foods that you eat in your diet but also from stores that your body lays down during pregnancy.

-Across cultures, there are so many myths around this topic and even specific myths from country to country.
+Across cultures, there are so many myths around this topic which vary from country to country.

-For example, in Italy, there is a myth perpetuated that a breastfeeding woman should avoid eating garlic and cauliflower shouldn’t be eaten.
-Yet in India, those foods will be eaten without reserve.
+For example, in Italy, there is a myth perpetuated that a breastfeeding woman should avoid eating garlic and cauliflower.
+Yet in India, both of those foods will be eaten without reserve.

 Best foods for breastfeeding

 Nevertheless, it seems sensible that if you find that every time you eat a PARTICULAR food, your baby appears ‘windy’ or uncomfortable, or develops a rash, it might be best to omit that food for a time.
 Doing this enables you to see if there is a cause and effect.
 However, it can be challenging to know for sure.

-You may find it reassuring to know that you don’t have to eat a certain amount of food to make good quality milk for your baby unless you’re on a really restricted diet of 1800 calories or less.
+You may find it reassuring to know that you don’t have to eat a certain amount of food to make good quality milk for your baby unless you’re on a very restricted diet of 1800 calories or less.